Piracy: Mediterranean corsairs

 Piracy off the Barbary coast was often assisted by competition among European powers in the 17th century.
 France encouraged the corsairs against Spain, and later Britain and Holland supported them against France.
-By the second half of the 17th century the greater European naval powers began to initiate reprisals to intimidate the Barbary States into making peace with them.
+By the second half of the 17th century, the greater European naval powers began to initiate reprisals to intimidate the Barbary States into making peace with them.
 The most successful of the Christian states in dealing with the corsair threat was England.
-From the 1630s onwards England had signed peace treaties with the Barbary States on various occasions, but invariably breaches of these agreements led to renewed wars.
+From the 1630s onwards, England had signed peace treaties with the Barbary States on various occasions, but invariably breaches of these agreements led to renewed wars.

 Albanian piracy, mainly centered in the town of Ulcinj (thus came to be known as Dulcignotti), flourished during the 15th to the 19th century.

-France, which had recently emerged as a leading naval power, achieved comparable success soon afterwards, with bombardments of Algiers in 1682, 1683 and 1688 securing a lasting peace, while Tripoli was similarly coerced in 1686.
-In 1783 and 1784 the Spaniards bombarded Algiers in an effort to stem the piracy.
+France, which had recently emerged as a leading naval power, achieved comparable success soon afterwards, with bombardments of Algiers in 1682, 1683, and 1688 securing a lasting peace, while Tripoli was similarly coerced in 1686.
+In 1783 and 1784, the Spaniards bombarded Algiers in an effort to stem the piracy.
 The second time, Admiral Barceló damaged the city so severely that the Algerian Dey asked Spain to negotiate a peace treaty.
 From then on, Spanish vessels and coasts were safe for several years.

 Until the American Declaration of Independence in 1776, British treaties with the North African states protected American ships from the Barbary corsairs.
-Morocco, which in 1777 was the first independent nation to publicly recognize the United States, became in 1784 the first Barbary power to seize an American vessel after independence.
+Morocco, which in 1777 was the first independent nation to recognize the United States publicly, became, in 1784, the first Barbary power to seize an American vessel after independence.
 While the United States managed to secure peace treaties, these obliged it to pay tribute for protection from attack.
 Payments in ransom and tribute to the Barbary states amounted to 20% of United States government annual expenditures in 1800, leading to the Barbary Wars that ended the payment of tribute.
-Algiers broke the 1805 peace treaty after only two years, and refused to implement the 1815 treaty until compelled to do so by Britain in 1816.
+Algiers broke the 1805 peace treaty after only two years and refused to implement the 1815 treaty until Britain compelled it to do so in 1816.

 In 1815, the sacking of Palma on the island of Sardinia by a Tunisian squadron, which carried off 158 inhabitants, roused widespread indignation.
-Britain had by this time banned the slave trade and was seeking to induce other countries to do likewise.
-This led to complaints from states which were still vulnerable to the corsairs that Britain's enthusiasm for ending the trade in African slaves did not extend to stopping the enslavement of Europeans and Americans by the Barbary States.
+Britain had, by this time, banned the slave trade and was seeking to induce other countries to do likewise.
+This led to complaints from states that were still vulnerable to the corsairs that Britain's enthusiasm for ending the trade in enslaved Africans did not extend to stopping the enslavement of Europeans and Americans by the Barbary States.